Transipedia/dekupl-run/README.md

 Dekupl-run is a pipeline build with Snakemake.
 It works with a [configuration file](#configuration) that you will use to set the list of samples and their conditions as well as parameters for the test.

 1. **Create a config.json** with the list of your samples, their conditions and the location their FASTQ file.
 See next section for parameters description.
-2. **Run the pipeline**
+2. **Run the pipeline**.
-   `dekupl-run --configfile CONFIG_JSON -jNB_THREADS --resources ram=MAX_MEMORY -p`
 Replace `CONFIG_JSON` with the config file you have created, `NB_THREADS` with the number of threads and `MAX_MEMORY` with the maximum memory (in Megabyte) you want DEkupl to allocate.
 This command line can varry depending of the installation (docker, singularity, manual, etc).
+   `dekupl-run --configfile CONFIG_JSON -jNB_THREADS --resources ram=MAX_MEMORY -p`

 3. **Explore results**.
 Once Dekupl-run has been successfully executed, DE contigs produced by Dekupl-run are located under `DEkupl_results/A_vs_B_kmer_counts/merged-diff-counts.tsv.gz`.
 They can be annoted can be annotate using [Dekupl-annotation](https://github.com/Transipedia/dekupl-annotation) and the vizualized with [Dekupl-viewer](https://github.com/Transipedia/dekupl-viewer).